 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a traditional vinegar-based Carolina-style barbecue sauce.
 Notice that there is no tomato base in this recipe, just lots of flavor.
 As with any traditional vinegar sauce, this is thin, with a watery consistency.
 While this sauce is intended for pork, you can use it on beef, chicken, and even lamb.
 It's entirely up to you.

-2. Remove sauce from heat and carefully in vinegar little bits at a time.
-Let sauce cool for 5-10 minutes before using.
+Remove the sauce from the heat and carefully add in the vinegar a little at a time.
+Let the sauce cool for 5 to 10 minutes before using.

 - If you making the sauce ahead of time (rather than using immediately), let the sauce cool for 20 minutes and then place into an airtight container.
 Store it in the refrigerator for up to 4 to 5 days.
 When ready to use it, warm it on stove top or microwave.

 - Butter makes this version of Carolina vinegar sauce less watery, which you may prefer if serving it on the table rather than mixing it with pulled pork.
 While pork will already have enough fat, the addition of butter makes this a good choice for pulled chicken.

 - You can use either distilled white vinegar or apple cider vinegar for this sauce—both are found in sauces served in the Carolinas.
 This recipe keeps the pepper to a minimum.
 You can also add some Texas Pete pepper sauce or cayenne to boost the spice level and still be authentic to the Carolina vinegar sauce tradition.